How to Make the Most of the Great Outdoors of Maui

-With so many free things to do in Maui, we understand if you become a little overwhelmed.
-So allow us to give you a little push in the right direction.
-Just head outside.
-And while we certainly understand that wasting the day away enjoying the beautiful, panoramic views from your refreshing lanai can be tempting - after all, that’s free too - you need to get the full Maui experience to truly maximize your enjoyment and bask in the myriad of outdoor activities only this one-of-kind island could provide.
+With so many things to do in Maui, we understand if you become a little overwhelmed.
+Perhaps the best place to start is to learn about all the free activites you can find on the island.
+While we certainly understand that relaxing the day away enjoying the beautiful, panoramic views from your refreshing lanai can be tempting - after all, that’s free too - we encourage you to get the full Maui experience by setting out and discovering all the outdoor activities you'll only find on this one-of-a-kind island.

 Water at every turn ~ Enjoyment for every age

 Just a leisurely stroll down the public access trail lies the three-mile stretch of pristine sand and coastline that is Ka’anapali Beach.
 It’s a great place to spot a sea turtle, splash around in the water, or just sunbathe on the beach.
 The north swell causes big shore breaks and stronger tides, so please swim or snorkel with caution.